Frederick Douglass: Photography

-Douglass considered photography very important in ending slavery and racism, and believed that the camera would not lie, even in the hands of a racist white person, as photographs were an excellent counter to many racist caricatures, particularly in blackface minstrelsy.
-He was the most photographed American of the 19th century, consciously using photography to advance his political views.
-He never smiled, specifically so as not to play into the racist caricature of a happy enslaved person.
+Frederick Douglass was the most photographed American of the 19th century, consciously using photography to advance his political views.
+He never smiled, so as not to play into the racist caricature of a happy enslaved person.
 He tended to look directly into the camera and confront the viewer with a stern look.

+Douglass considered photography an important tool in ending slavery and racism.
+He believed that the camera would not lie, even in the hands of a racist white person, and felt that photographs were an excellent counter to many racist caricatures, particularly blackface minstrelsy.

+In the early 1860s, Douglass wrote four essays on the theory of photography, three of which are published in Picturing Frederick Douglass, and they are discussed in Pictures and Progress.

 Civil War years

 Before the Civil War

 By the time of the Civil War, Douglass was one of the most famous black men in the country, known for his orations on the condition of the black race and on other issues such as women's rights.
 His eloquence gathered crowds at every location.
 His reception by leaders in England and Ireland added to his stature.

 He had been seriously proposed for the congressional seat of his friend and supporter Gerrit Smith, who declined to run again after his term ended in 1854.
 Smith recommended to him that he not run, because there were "strenuous objections" from members of Congress.
 The possibility "afflicted some with convulsions, others with panic, more with an astonishing flow of exceedingly select and nervous language", "giving vent to all sorts of linguistic enormities."
 If the House agreed to seat him, which was unlikely, all the Southern members would walk out, so the country would finally be split.
 No black person would serve in Congress until 1870, just after the passage of the Fifteenth Amendment.